Alexander-Laurens/Alexander-Laurens/README.md

 C+H are okay but **do not** be offended if I move away from you, it's likely nothing personal.

+If I don't respond, I'm probably offtab, so whisper me.

 Usually at docks, old (2022) FNAF area, café, or Epic: the Musical area.

 <img width="2048" height="330" alt="image" src="https://github.com/user-attachments/assets/5ea026d4-1590-4dbe-9ccf-3643135ce0d9" />